-- 1. By 15 July 2026, the Commission shall publish in the Official Journal whether one or both of the following conditions were met: - (a) the average TTF gas price of the six calendar months ending 30 June 2026 is higher than the average TTF gas price in February and March 2022;
+- By 15 July 2026, the Commission shall publish a notice in the Official Journal of the European Union concerning whether one or both of the following conditions have been met: - (a) the average TTF gas price for the six calendar months ending 30 June 2026 was higher than the average TTF gas price in February and March 2022; - (b) the average Brent crude oil price for the six calendar months ending 30 June 2026 was more than twice the average Brent crude oil price during the five preceding years; the five-year reference period shall be the five-year period that ends before the first month of the period of six calendar months.

-- (b) the average Brent crude oil price of the six calendar months ending 30 June 2026 is more than 2 times the average Brent crude oil price during the five preceding years.
-The five years reference period shall be the five-year period that ends before the first month of the period of the six calendar months. - 2.
-Where one or both of the conditions referred to in paragraph (1) are met, the following rules shall apply: - (a) by way of derogation from Article 30c(1), the first year for which the Union-wide quantity of allowances is established shall be 2028; - (b) by way of derogation from Articles 30d(1) and Article 30d(2), the start of auctioning of allowances under this Chapter shall be postponed to 2028; - (c) by way of derogation from Article 30d(2), the additional volumes of allowances for the first year of auctions shall be deducted from the auction volumes for the period from 2030 to 2032 and the initial holdings in the market stability reserve shall be created in 2028; - (d) by way of derogation from Article 30e(2), the deadline for initial surrendering of allowances shall be postponed to 30 April 2029 for the total emissions of the year 2028; - (e) by way of derogation from Article 30i, the deadline for the Commission to report to the European Parliament and to the Council shall be postponed to 1 January 2029.";
+- 2. Where one or both of the conditions referred to in paragraph 1 are met, the following rules shall apply: - (a) by way of derogation from Article 30c(1), the first year for which the Union-wide quantity of allowances is established shall be 2028 and, by way of derogation from Article 30c(3), the first year for which the Union-wide quantity of allowances is adjusted shall be 2029; - (b) by way of derogation from Article 30d(1) and (2), the start of auctioning of allowances under this Chapter shall be postponed to 2028; - (c) by way of derogation from Article 30d(2), the additional amount of allowances for the first year of auctions shall be deducted from the auction volumes for the period from 2030 to 2032 and the initial holdings in the market stability reserve shall be created in 2028; - (d) by way of derogation from Article 30e(2), the deadline for initial surrendering of allowances shall be put back to 31 May 2029 for total emissions in the year 2028;

+(e) by way of derogation from Article 30i, the deadline for the Commission to report to the European Parliament and to the Council shall be put back to 1 January 2029.